 Top 12 Venture Capital Firms in Washington

-Washington, D.C. is home to several prominent venture capital firms, with key players including International Finance Corporation, Quona Capital, Construct Capital, and Zeal Capital Partners.
+Washington, D.C. is home to a variety of venture capital firms, with top players including International Finance Corporation, Quona Capital, Construct Capital, and Zeal Capital Partners.

-If you're a startup leader who is raising or has just closed a round, Rho helps you manage your capital with fast business banking, corporate cards, and bill pay.
+If you're a startup leader raising or managing a new round, Rho helps you access and manage your capital with alternative funding options, fast business banking, corporate cards, and more.

 Which Washington VC Firms Are Right for Your Stage?

-To help you find the right partner, we've compiled a detailed look at the top VC firms in Washington, D.C., covering their investment focus, notable portfolio companies, and what makes each a compelling choice for founders.
+Below is a more detailed look at the top VC firms in Washington, D.C., covering their investment stages, sector focus, portfolio highlights, and what makes each a potential fit for your company.

 1. International Finance Corporation

-Industries of Focus: Finance, Financial Services, Funding Platform, Hedge Funds
+Industries of focus: Finance, Financial Services, Funding Platforms, Hedge Funds

 Founded: 1956